Water & Sewer

 Drinking water is sent to customers around Fredericton from 10 major production wells.
 The water passes through one of two water treatment plants, before flowing through an extensive water distribution system covering 433 km.

 Fredericton’s sanitary sewer network consists of a system of sewers designed to collect and convey household and industrial wastewater from urban areas to a wastewater treatment plant.
 The majority of sewage collected is treated at the Barker Street treatment plant.
-Two smaller treatment facilities also exist to treat wastewater in the Lincoln and Garden Creek areas of the city.
+One smaller treatment facility also exists to treat wastewater in the Garden Creek area of the city.

 About our Water & Sewer Utility